What Is a HIPAA Security Risk Assessment?

 - Legal firms and accountants who access patient records in the course of their engagement

 If your organization falls into either category, the risk assessment is not a matter of discretion.
 OCR has resolved enforcement actions against solo physician practices, small dental offices, and independent business associates — organizational size does not reduce your compliance obligations or shield you from penalties.
-For a broader look at how Bellator Cyber Guard approaches HIPAA compliance for healthcare organizations, including how managed services fit into your risk posture, visit our healthcare security page.
+For dental practices specifically, our HIPAA for dental offices guide covers the unique compliance considerations that affect smaller clinical environments.

 How to Conduct a HIPAA Security Risk Assessment: 7 Steps